Sue Mark, Communities Crossing, 2013-2015

 Events and programming scheduled along San Pablo Avenue throughout 2014–2015

-Cultural researcher Sue Mark of marksearch is developing Communities’ Crossing, a multi-phased interdisciplinary exploration of social shifts at the intersection of Berkeley, Emeryville, and Oakland, CA. The project’s first phase, ‘Finding Klinker’, focused on Charles Klinkner, (1852-1893), one of the Golden Gate region’s early developers and a man that many loved to hate.
-Using letterpress techniques, Mark developed a series of 2000 historically interpretive bookmarks that, since Summer 2014, have been interleaved within the shelved book collection at the neighborhood’s library (Golden Gate).
-The bookmarks, free to take by any library patron, include a dynamic web page that links to the Oakland Wiki, an evolving collaborative site that offers recipients more information about the neighborhood’s history.
-Phase two of Communities’ Crossing blends neighborhood stories with image and text-based signage to be used in improvisational dance interactions along San Pablo Avenue, one of the Bay Area’s oldest existing transit routes, to explore community identity.
-Interviews with residents and encounters in the community will inform ‘human billboard’ performances (Spring-Summer 2015) choreographed at outdoor public spaces.
-History and current social concerns will reach the community as ‘sidewalk theater,’ collapsing the delineations of audience and participant.
+Cultural researcher Sue Mark of marksearch is developing Communities’ Crossing, a multi-phased interdisciplinary exploration of social shifts at the intersection of Berkeley, Emeryville, and Oakland, CA. Communities’ Crossing blends neighborhood stories with image and text-based signage to be used in improvisational performance interactions along and near San Pablo Avenue, one of the Bay Area’s oldest existing transit routes, to explore community identity.
+Interviews with residents and improvisational encounters in the community will inform ‘human billboard’ performances (Spring-Summer 2015) choreographed at outdoor public spaces.
+History and current social concerns will reach the community as a ‘sidewalk theater’, collapsing the delineations of audience and participant.

 Taro Hattori’s community engagement commission Swan Songs will combine audio recording and sculpture inspired by, collected within, and displayed in Kala’s immediate neighborhood, where West Berkeley connects with Oakland and Emeryville.
 For Swan Songs individuals in the community will be asked to recall a song, which someone they personally know, sings or has sung to them in the past.
 Efforts will be made to approach individuals from various walks-of-life and with diverse ages, backgrounds and ethnicities.
 These songs will be recorded, along with the personal recollections related to the song.
 These recordings, along with print material displaying song lyrics and context will be installed at various locations in the neighborhoods along the San Pablo corridor, along with city-scape like sculptures made of corrugated cardboards, also created by the artist.